BabylonJS/OldDocumentationSite/content/How_To/material/How_to_use_Procedural_Textures.md

 # Procedural Textures in Babylon.js #
 **Babylon.js** offers you an easy out-of-the-box way to use this kind of texture.
 The engine itself provides you with standard default textures that you can use right now.
 It also gives you the ability to create custom procedural textures and package them in a simple way.

-## Using Standard Procedural Textures ##
+## Using a Procedural Texture
-Babylon.js has a number of pre-built procedural textures that are very easy to use.
 Applying a procedural texture is just the same as using a classic one.
 Let’s start with a simple mesh (a cylinder in this case) and attach it to your scene:

 ```javascript
     var cylinder = BABYLON.Mesh.CreateCylinder("mycylinder", 7, 2, 2, 12, 1, scene);